 The Heisman Trophy is given to a college football player, as defined by the Heisman Trust, whose “performance best exhibits the pursuit of excellence with integrity” and also epitomizes a “great ability combined with diligence, perseverance, and hard work.”
 While the award is often times synonymous with simply wins and massive statistics, it’s important to remember the human spirit the award embodies.

 By that definition, there is no case in college football more deserving of the award than that of Alabama quarterback Tua Tagovailoa.
-The junior is way more than one of the top-rated passers in college football — Tagovailoa embodies exactly the kind of young man every kid should look up to.
+The superstar QB was way more than one of the top-rated passers in college football — Tagovailoa embodies exactly the kind of young man every kid should look up to.

-Leading up to the Alabama Crimson Tide‘s biggest football game of last season against the LSU Tigers, how was the nation’s most talked about quarterback spending his time?
+Leading up to the Alabama Crimson Tide‘s biggest football game of the 2018 against the LSU Tigers, how was the nation’s most talked about quarterback spending his time?
 By giving it to a kid who needed a little boost the most.

 Sid Hobbs was battling cancer for the second time in his young life.
 After seven years in remission, doctors discovered a second brain tumor, which he re-entered treatment for.
 Sid loves sports, plays catcher and second base on his baseball team, and he’s a cornerback on the football team.